Use SQL to set up sensitive data classification¶

 About classification profiles¶

-A data engineer creates a classification profile by creating an instance of the CLASSIFICATION_PROFILE class to define the criteria that are used to automatically classify tables in a schema.
+A classification profile defines the criteria that are used to automatically classify tables in a database.
 This criteria includes:

 How long a table should exist before automatically classifying it.